[C3C] Civilization Reborn - gameplay balance mod

 - Removed Offense flag from French Musketeer.
 This was a developer oversight, when updating the unit's stats from 3-4-1 in vanilla to 2-5-1 in Conquests.

 - Added defensive bombard stats of 2-0-1 to Mongol Keshik.
-This adds distinctiveness to the unit's gameplay in accordance with its history.
+This adds distinctiveness to the unit's gameplay, in accordance with its history.

 - Decreased the shield cost of Spanish Conquistador from 70 to 60.
 The previous cost was too high, considering the unit's niche utility.

 - Changed the technological availability of Korean Hwach'a from Metallurgy to Chemistry.
-This reflects the unit not requiring the strategic resource Iron and overall enhances Korean gameplay.
+This reflects the unit not requiring the strategic resource Iron, and overall enhances Korean gameplay.

-- Removed access to Cannon for the Koreans, since they already have their Cannon-like unique unit Hwach'a.
+- Removed access to Cannon for the Koreans, since they already have their Cannon-like unique unit Korean Hwach'a.

-- Increased the shield cost of Cavalry from 80 to 90, of Russian Cossack from 90 to 100 and of Ottoman Sipahi from 100 to 110 and made them obsolete by Tank and German Panzer.
-The previous low cost and unrestricted availability of the most popular late Medieval Era units allowed them to be upgraded en masse from Knights, effortlessly transforming a Knight-based force into a Cavalry-based one to be used with impunity even into the Modern Era.
+- Increased the shield cost of Cavalry from 80 to 90, of Russian Cossack from 90 to 100 and of Ottoman Sipahi from 100 to 110, and made them obsolete by Tank and German Panzer.
+The previous low cost and unrestricted availability of the most popular late Medieval Era units allowed them to be upgraded en masse from Knights, effortlessly transforming a Knight-based force into a Cavalry-based one, to be used with impunity even into the Modern Era.

-- Increased the Portuguese Carrack transport capacity from 3 to 4 and made it upgrade directly to Transport, while removing Galleon for the Portuguese.
+- Increased the Portuguese Carrack transport capacity from 3 to 4, and made it upgrade directly to Transport, while removing Galleon for the Portuguese.
 This grants the Portuguese a better and cheaper unit than Galleon ahead of time.

-- Changed the stats of Frigate from 2-2-5 to 3-3-5, English Man-O-War from 4-2-5 to 4-4-5 and shield cost from 65 to 60 and Privateer from 2-1-5 to 3-2-5 to balance the increased stats of the Galley and Byzantine Dromon.
+- Changed the stats of Frigate from 2-2-5 to 3-3-5, English Man-O-War from 4-2-5 to 4-4-5, and shield cost from 65 to 60 and Privateer from 2-1-5 to 3-2-5 to balance the increased stats of the Galley and Byzantine Dromon.

 - Made Frigate, English Man-O-War and Privateer obsolete by Ironclad.
 This is done for both historical realism, as well as improved gameplay balance.

 - Decreased the shield cost of Cathedral from 160 to 120.
-This achieves a 2-to-1 shield cost ratio to Temple and makes it more likely to be built by the player.
+This achieves a 2-to-1 shield cost ratio to Temple, and makes it more likely to be built by the player.

 - Decreased the shield cost of University from 200 to 160.
-This achieves a 2-to-1 shield cost ratio to Library and makes it more likely to be built by the player.
+This achieves a 2-to-1 shield cost ratio to Library, and makes it more likely to be built by the player.

 - Removed the Coastal Fortress building, since it was bugged, thus having no effect in the game.

-- Removed the ability of Military Academy small wonder to allow the creation of armies without using a Leader and decreased its shield cost from 400 to 200.
+- Removed the ability of Military Academy small wonder to allow the creation of armies without using a Leader, and decreased its shield cost from 400 to 200.
 This ensures the game remains challenging into the Industrial and Modern Eras for a warmonger player.

 - Changed Knights Templar wonder to be made obsolete by Military Tradition, instead of Steam Power, improving historical accuracy.
 This will allow for an interesting judgment call on the part of the player, whether or not to postpone getting Military Tradition to prolong the lifetime of Crusader.